YoannQDQ/qgis-layer-tree-icons/README.md

 ===
 ![Icon](./icon.png)

-This plugin add an item in the QGIS layer tree context menu to set a custom icon on any node.
+This plugin adds some actions in the QGIS layer tree context menu to set a custom icon and/or font on any node.
 It includes a ressource browser to use QGIS icons.
 Icons can also be set for a given node type (i.e. group, or polygon layer).

 Category Icon
 --
 It is possible to set new icons for node categories, from the plugin menu, or from a new button, added in the Layer Panel toolbar.
-It is also possible to change the default icon size in this dialog.
+It is also possible to change the default icon size and layer and group fonts in this dialog.

 ![Default icons dialog](./docs/default_icons.png)